turingschool/front-end-curriculum/lessons/redux-round-two.md

 export default TodoList
 ```

 #### `<FilterLink />`

-So each of our given filters will be rendered as either a link or plain text depending on if it's active or not.
+Each of our given filters will be rendered as either a link or plain text depending on if it's active or not.
 They'll each need a boolean, text to display, and a callback to trigger the boolean to change.

 `components/FilterLink.js`

 ```
-// components/FilterLink.js

 import React from 'react'

 const FilterLink = ({ active, children, onClick }) => {